What's causing climate change?

 Some greenhouse gases, such as water vapour - the most abundant greenhouse gas - are naturally present in the atmosphere; without them, the Earth's average temperature would be an unbearably cold -18ºC instead of the 15ºC it is today.

-The greenhouse gas most commonly produced by our activities is carbon dioxide (CO2).
+The greenhouse gas most commonly produced by human activities is carbon dioxide (CO2).
 It is responsible for some 63% of man-made global warming.
 One of the main sources of CO2 in the atmosphere is the combustion of fossil fuels - coal, oil and gas.

 Trees help to regulate the climate by taking up CO2 from the atmosphere, and immense amounts of carbon are stored in the world's forests.
 When forests are cut down, the carbon stored in the trees is released into the atmosphere as CO2, adding to the greenhouse effect.
 On top of that, when a forest is destroyed, it can no longer absorb CO2 from the atmosphere.